tobyclh/UnityCNTK/README.md

     - Paralleled calculation
     - GPU Support
 7. Crossplatform
-    - the entire framework is based on .Net 4.6
+    - written in .Net 4.6
     - in English, that means it should run on most mainstream platforms that Unity supports (tested only on Windows and Ubuntu)
 8. Full Source code
     - Entire implementation is C#
     - Poke around and let us know if you find any bug or improvement
+9. GUI support
+    -

 ### Requirement